vovchisko/isomorphic-autobahn/README.md

 ![Unreasonable](https://img.shields.io/badge/unreasonable-absolutely-green)

-Next line will import `autobahn` running in NodeJS env, and `autobahn-browser` if in browser.
+Will import `autobahn` running in NodeJS env, and `autobahn-browser` if in browser.

 ```
 import { autobahn } from 'isomorphic-autobahn'